openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 ```

 Further processing steps are required if the authentication response contains `presentation_submission` as in the example above - see [@!OIDC4VP].

+# Verifiable Presentation Support

+Self-Issued OP and the RP that wish to support request and presentation of Verifiable Presentations MUST be compliant with OpenID Connect for Verifiable Presentations [@!OIDC4VP] and W3C Verifiable Credentials Specification [@!VC-DATA].

+Verifiable Presentation is a tamper-evident presentation encoded in such a way that authorship of the data can be trusted after a process of cryptographic verification.
+Certain types of verifiable presentations might contain selectively disclosed data that is synthesized from, but does not contain, the original verifiable credentials (for example, zero-knowledge proofs). [@!VC-DATA]

+To prevent replay attacks, any Verifiable Presentations presented in a Self-Issued OP flow MUST be bound to the `nonce` provided by the RP and the `client_id` of the RP, as described in [@!OIDC4VP].

 # Security Considerations